Johannes Martin Kränzle

 In 2015 Johannes Martin Kränzle was diagnosed with an advanced and aggressive form of the bone marrow disorder MDS and underwent a stem cell transplant.
 His brother Andreas saved his life by donating stem cells of his own.

 He celebrated his return to the stage in September 2016 with his acclaimed Covent Garden debut as Don Alfonso (Così fan tutte).
-His most recent successes include Wozzeck and Ibn-Hakia (Iolanta) at the Paris Opéra, Beckmesser (Die Meistersinger von Nürnberg) at the 2017 Bayreuth Festival and his role debut as Don Pasquale in Zurich in December 2019.
+His most recent successes include Wozzeck and Ibn-Hakia (Iolanta) at the Paris Opéra, Beckmesser (Die Meistersinger von Nürnberg) at the 2017 and 2021 Bayreuth Festivals, his role debut as Don Pasquale and Rangoni (Boris Godunov) in Zurich, Don Alfonso at the 2020 Salzburg Festival, Faninal in a new production of Der Rosenkavalier and Alberich (Das Rheingold) in Munich and Bluebeard in a concert performance of Duke Bluebeard’s Castle with the Berlin Philharmonic under Susanna Mälkki.